MBSNRTOWCS(3) Linux Programmer's Manual MBSNRTOWCS(3)

 ory, and that no destination length limit exists.

-In both of the above cases, if ps is a NULL pointer, a static anonymous
+In both of the above cases, if ps is NULL, a static anonymous state

 The programmer must ensure that there is room for at least len wide